 - Isolation from perspectives other than those of the abuser (The father of lies started from the beginning painting a distorted picture of God in the minds of men and women – the message from Satan: God is your problem!
 (Genesis 3:1-5)).

-Satan continues these strategies today reaching their conclusion when mankind calls good evil and evil good (Isaiah 5:20).
-For example today – it is acceptable to abort (kill) a human baby for any reason but not to kill a protected animal even if harm to humans could be the result of letting them live.
+Satan continues these strategies today, reaching their conclusion when mankind calls good evil and evil good (Isaiah 5:20).
+For example, today – it is acceptable to abort (kill) a human baby for any reason but not to kill a protected animal even if harm to humans could be the result of letting them live.

 It was into this confusing world that God sent His unique Son – Jesus – who was born into a human body of flesh (1 John 4:2,3) and lived with us (John 1:14) so we could see what God was really like (John 14:9).
-He chose to take on the appearance of an ordinary man (Isaiah 53:2) in order to not elicit the fear response that Satan had conditioned into the man (Exodus 20:18).
+He chose to take on the appearance of an ordinary man (Isaiah 53:2) to not elicit the fear response that Satan had conditioned into the man (Exodus 20:18).
 This response causes a man to run from anything that exposes their evil lifestyle (John 3:19,20).
 Certainly, when God manifests in His holiness and power – all things are exposed!
 (Hebrews 4:13) Jesus came to show us that God the Father has always been a God of Grace, Mercy, and Compassion!
 (Exodus 34:6,7) Satan has just so conditioned us, so kept us in the dark, that we only could see Him through a veil darkly (2 Corinthians 3:14;4:3-4).
 Through Satan’s veil, God appeared judgmental and scary.
 However, nothing could be farther from the truth!
-Realize, Jesus did only what God the Father wanted Him to do (John 5:19) and said only what He wanted Him to say (John 12:49,50) while walking on Earth in order for us to see that God does not just love – He is Love Himself!
+Realize, Jesus did only what God the Father wanted Him to do (John 5:19) and said only what He wanted Him to say (John 12:49,50) while walking on Earth for us to see that God does not just love – He is Love Himself!
 (1 John 4:8) That God is not the problem but rather the solution!
 (James 1:13-18)

 With His mission to show us God the Father and to make a New Covenant for us completed (1 Timothy 2:5); Jesus is then revealed for who He is – our Mediator, Great High Priest of Priests (1), King of Kings and Lord of Lords!
 (Revelation 1:10-18).
 He is robed in the garment of a High Priest appearing as God was described in the Old Covenant (Ezekiel 1:27;8:2).
 That is, in the fiery beauty of Holiness!
-Furthermore, Jesus is described as having the Seven Spirits of God meaning He manifests the fullness of the Ministry of God the Holy Spirit (1) (Isaiah 11:2 (KJV).
+Furthermore, Jesus is described as having the Seven Spirits of God meaning He manifests the fullness of the Ministry of God the Holy Spirit (1) (Isaiah 11:2.
 John 3:34.
 Revelation 3:1;5:6).

-That is, the Spirit of:
+The Spirit of: